aquametalabs/django-better500s/README.md

 Overview
 ========

-django-better500s is a library that makes 500 errors more user-friendly, and developer friendly.
+django-better500s is a library that makes 500 errors more user-friendly, and more developer-friendly.
 It logs the full error traceback (as if it were in DEBUG mode), as well as a user's description of what they were trying to do.

 Pull requests are quite welcome!